 On to the chemicals …

 pH levels are important.
 Your pH level should hover around 7 (neutral), ideally between 7.2 and 7.6.
 Check it about once a week.
 If it gets too acidic (too low), it can cause your pool equipment and finish to corrode.
 Too alkaline (high or “base”) can cause scales, deposits, and cloudiness in the water.
-Also, chlorine is most effective at a neutral pH.
 It’s a good idea to bring a sample of your pool water into one of our locations from time to time to make sure your home test kit readings are accurate.

 Calcium is our next concern.
 Low calcium can lead to staining of your pool surfaces and causes vinyl liners to wear out quicker.
 High calcium levels leads to unattractive deposits of calcium on the pool surfaces as well as the equipment.
-Owners of concrete pools should keep calcium levels between 200-250 parts per million (ppm).
-Vinyl pool owners should shoot for 175-225 ppm.
-Fiberglass owners should strive for 200-400 ppm.
+Pool owners should keep calcium levels between 175-300 parts per million (ppm).
 If you’re having trouble keeping your calcium at good levels, bring a sample of water from your garden hose in for testing.
 It could be a problem with the water used to fill your pool, instead of issues keeping the correct balance with chemicals.

 Metals are a big no-no for pool owners.
 It stains your pool.
 The usual suspects that make their way into your pool water are copper, iron, and manganese.
 Stain and scale removers remove harmful metals from your pool water but, if possible, it’s important to find and stop the source to prevent long-term issues.

 Your pool system is based on one of several sanitizing systems: